enginkizil/FeedEk/README.md

 FeedEk jQuery RSS/ATOM Feed Plugin
 ======

 **FeedEk** is a jQuery plugin for parsing and displaying RSS and Atom feeds.
+FeedEk uses **Google Feed API** to retrieve feeds.

 You can obtain feeds easily from any domain.
+No need for server-side scripts.

 [Plugin Homepage](http://jquery-plugins.net/FeedEk/FeedEk.html)